-The benefits of massage for athletic performance, recovery and rehabilitation are becoming more recognised in the industry, with some athletes known to receive massage’ DAILY during peak competitions.
-What does this mean for Remedial Massage Therapists?
-More career opportunities in this field, YAHOO!
+The benefits of massage for athletic performance, recovery and rehabilitation are becoming more recognised in the industry, with some athletes receiving massages daily during peak competition season.
+For Remedial Massage Therapists this means more career opportunities.

 Looking to help condition athletes at all skill levels?
-A sports massage therapist may be the job you’re looking for.
-By using massage techniques tailored to a client’s individual sport type and how often they’re playing, sports massage therapists target specific muscle groups depending on what’s most used.
+A role in sports massage therapy may be for you.
+By using massage techniques tailored to a client’s individual sport and frequency of participation, sports massage therapists target the specific muscle groups that are most used.

 Higher-level athletes may also require sports massage therapists to condition their muscles before sporting events, and then help recover following, especially during rigorous training sessions or events.

-As a sports massage therapist, your first job is to find out about the health and lifestyle of your client.
+As a sports massage therapist, your first job is to learn about the health and lifestyle of your client.
 This involves discussing the type of sport they participate in and how often they do so, as well as how physically fit they are.
 Once you have done so you will be able to plan the specifics of the massage techniques you will employ with them.

 Techniques used during a sports therapy massage include: